afujimoto/CAMPHORsomatic/README.md

 CAMPHOR_comparison.sh compares cancer SVs and normal SV candidates, and removes germline SVs.
 For this comparison, <SV type>_candidate.txt0 files in <output directory of normal> are used.
 Users can merge these SV files of multiple normal samples, and save as <SV type>_candidate.txt0 in a new directory.
 The new directory can be used as <output directory of normal> in analysis with CAMPHOR_comparison.sh.
 This analysis increases power to remove germline SVs.

 ## Performance
-False positive rate was estimated to be ~7% with PCR in a liver cancer sample set (Fujimoto et al. in revision).
+False positive rate was estimated to be ~7% with PCR in a liver cancer sample set (Fujimoto et al. Whole genome sequencing with long-reads reveals complex structure and origin of structural variation in human genetic variations and somatic mutations in cancer.
+Genome Medicine (2021).).

 ## Licence